 As a primary endpoint, patients will undergo a food challenge before and after treatment, Nelson says.
 A food challenge entails gradually giving patients allergens until they demonstrate early signs of an allergic reaction.

 Nelson says food challenges are the FDA’s “gold-standard” for clinical trials, but Intrommune is also exploring ways to assess its treatment without a food challenge.
 As an exploratory endpoint, an ongoing Phase I trial (NCT04603300) of INT301 is assessing level changes in the antibodies IgG4 and IgE, which are though to be associated with peanut allergies.

 INT301 is an oral mucosal immunotherapy, delivering small amounts of allergens via toothpaste that cause patients to build up a tolerance toward peanut proteins.
 “The biggest advantage is toothbrushing is already built into most Americans’ daily routines,” Nelson explains.

 Intrommune is running the ongoing Phase I OMEGA trial testing the safety of INT301 in adults with peanuts allergies.
 OMEGA has moved to the third cohort after meeting safety goals across 11 doses.
 Now, the biotech is asking the FDA if the ongoing trial can begin collecting long-term safety data, continuing patients on maintenance, and administering a food challenge at the end of the study, Nelson adds.

-As a primary endpoint, the Phase I is investigating the percentage of patients that can tolerate escalating doses of INT301, comparing the incidence of systemic and non-systemic adverse reactions of adults with peanut allergies receiving INT301 versus placebo.
+As a primary endpoint, the Phase I study is investigating the percentage of patients that can tolerate escalating doses of INT301 by comparing the rate of adverse reactions between INT301 and placebo.
 The Phase I trial’s ClinicalTrials.gov listing does not include a food challenge as an endpoint.

 Peanut allergy clinical trials driven by institutions